lealceldeiro/gems/SpringBoot2Recipes/ch03/README.md

 **Solution**

 The dependency for Thymeleaf needs to be added and a regular `@Controller` has to be created to determine the view and fill the model.

+## 3.4 Handling Exceptions

+**Problem**

+How to customize the default white label error page shown by Spring Boot.

+**Solution**

+An additional `error.html` must be added as a customized error page, or specific error pages for specific HTTP error codes (i.e., `404.html` and `500.html`).

+## 3.5 Internationalizing Your Application

+**Problem**

+When developing an internationalized web application, the web pages have to be displayed in a user’s preferred locale.
+It's never wanted to create different versions of the same page for different locales.

+**Solution**

+To avoid creating different versions of a page for different locales, the web pages should be made independent of the locale by externalizing locale-sensitive text messages.
+Spring is able to resolve text messages by using a message source, which has to implement the `MessageSource` interface.
+In the page templates it can be used either special tags or do lookups for the messages.